 What is Rhinoplasty?

-Rhinoplasty is nasal surgery with the intent to improve the breathing function and/or appearance of the nose.
-It is regarded as one of the most delicate and most difficult plastic surgery procedures because it alters the central characteristic of the face.
-This procedure therefore requires the expertise of a surgeon who specializes in plastic surgery of the face.
-Common nose issues that can be addressed by rhinoplasty include but are not limited to nasal obstruction, broken nose, crooked nose, septal deviation, nasal valve collapse, dorsal hump, bulbous tip, and nostril asymmetry.
-Rhinoplasty is one of Dr. Ho’s surgical specialties, as she possesses dedicated training in rhinoplasty and a genuine commitment to evolving her technique and creating positive nasal outcomes.
-Each rhinoplasty procedure is uniquely planned and executed by Dr. Ho according to the anatomic findings and surgical goals of the individual patient.
+Rhinoplasty is a type of nose surgery intended to improve the external appearance of the nose.
+This procedure requires the expertise of a surgeon who specializes in plastic surgery of the face.
+Prevalent nose issues that can be improved with rhinoplasty include crooked nose, traumatic nasal deformity, dorsal hump, bulbous tip, nostril asymmetry, nasal obstruction, and nasal valve collapse.
+Dr. Ho is regarded by her peers and patients as a rhinoplasty specialist, as she has dedicated fellowship training in rhinoplasty and a genuine commitment to evolving her surgical approach and creating beautiful noses.
+Each rhinoplasty surgery is uniquely designed and performed by Dr. Ho according to the anatomy and treatment goals of the individual patient.

 What is Dr. Ho’s approach to Rhinoplasty?

-As a facial plastic surgeon, Dr. Ho specializes exclusively in aesthetic and reconstructive procedures of the head and neck region.
-She possesses dedicated training in functional and cosmetic rhinoplasty from one of the top facial plastic and reconstructive surgery fellowship programs in the country under mentor Dr. Dean Toriumi, a world-renowned leading authority in rhinoplasty.
-Dr. Ho dedicates ample time and effort with the aid of imaging software to establish realistic goals and expectations with every patient.
-She has the training and experience to implement the best surgical techniques including the most suitable cartilage grafts and suturing maneuvers to improve the breathing function and shape of every nose while also tailoring her approach to the surgical needs and goals of the individual patient.
-Furthermore, Dr. Ho closely follows her patients after surgery and makes herself available and approachable for patient questions and concerns to ensure that each patient heals well and is satisfied with their surgical outcome.
+As a facial plastic surgeon, Dr. Ho specializes exclusively in aesthetic and reconstructive procedures of the face.
+She pursued dedicated training in rhinoplasty at one of the top facial plastic surgery fellowship programs in the country with mentor Dr. Dean Toriumi, a world-renowned rhinoplasty authority.
+At each rhinoplasty consultation, Dr. Ho devotes the necessary amount of time and effort and uses imaging software to establish realistic goals and expectations with every patient.
+For each rhinoplasty case, Dr. Ho utilizes the most innovative surgical techniques to improve the breathing function and shape of every nose and tailors her surgical approach to the unique anatomy and goals of the patient.
+Moreover, Dr. Ho maintains close follow-up with every rhinoplasty patient to ensure that each patient heals well and is satisfied with their results.

 What should patients expect after Rhinoplasty?

-Each rhinoplasty procedure is different and catered to the individual patient.
-Therefore, the types of incisions utilized as well as extent of swelling, bruising, and tenderness that occur after surgery will vary by patient.
-An outer nasal splint cast is placed at the conclusion of the surgery to protect the operated nose.
-Every rhinoplasty patient will follow-up with Dr. Ho one week after surgery for splint and suture removal.
-Any immediate bruising and swelling after surgery can be managed well with icing and head elevation with the majority resolving by two weeks out from surgery.
-Residual swelling following this period will continue to improve significantly over the next six months to one year with gradual improvements or fluctuations noted years out.
-Post-operative pain is usually managed well with prescribed pain medication.
-Improvement in nasal breathing is typically observed soon after most of the swelling has subsided.
-Dr. Ho seeks regular follow-up with her patients to ensure that every patient heals well and is satisfied with their surgical outcome.
+Each rhinoplasty procedure is different.
+Therefore, the extent of swelling, bruising, and tenderness experienced following surgery will vary by patient.
+At the conclusion of surgery, a protective outer nasal splint cast is placed over the operated nose.
+Every rhinoplasty patient will follow-up with Dr. Ho one week following surgery to remove this splint and any external sutures.
+Bruising and swelling after surgery is typically managed well with icing and head elevation with the majority subsiding by two weeks out from surgery.
+Residual nasal swelling will continue to improve over the next six months to one year.
+Nasal pain after surgery is usually controlled well with prescribed pain medication.
+Dr. Ho maintains close follow-up with every rhinoplasty patient to ensure that each patient heals well and is satisfied with their results.

 What is Septorhinoplasty?

-Septorhinoplasty is a type of nasal surgery where the septum is corrected in addition to the outer appearance of the nose.
-A patient with a septum issue such as a deviated septum or a septal perforation may be a candidate for a septorhinoplasty to improve the breathing function of the nose.
-Depending on the nature of a patient’s anatomic issues and nasal breathing problems, the septorhinoplasty portion of the surgery may be eligible to be covered by medical insurance.
-Rhinoplasty, on the other hand, is usually designed to address the external appearance of the nose alone.
-Dr. Ho possesses specialized training in both rhinoplasty and septorhinoplasty and will work with each patient to determine which type of nasal surgery is most ideal to address their surgical goals.
+Septorhinoplasty is one type of nose surgery that addresses both the outer appearance of the nose and the septum.
+A patient with a septum problem such as a deviated septum or a septal perforation may qualify for a septorhinoplasty to improve nasal breathing function.
+The functional portion of the surgery may be eligible to be covered by medical insurance.
+Dr. Ho possesses specialized training in both rhinoplasty and septorhinoplasty and will determine which type of nasal surgery is best meets the patient’s treatment goals.

 What is Ethnic Rhinoplasty?

-Patients of non-Caucasian ethnicity often desire rhinoplasty to help improve certain features of their nose.
-Most patients will seek nasal surgery to enhance the breathing function and shape of their nose and elegantly restore facial harmony that is still natural and consistent with their ethnicity.
-Common ethnic nose issues that can be addressed by rhinoplasty include but are not limited to dorsal hump, bulbous tip, flat dorsum, and overprojected nose.
-Dr. Ho has unique training in ethnic rhinoplasty and has performed surgery on patients of various ethnicities including patients of Asian and African descent.
+Patients of non-Caucasian ethnicity often desire rhinoplasty to help alter particular aspects of their nose while still maintaining facial features that are natural and consistent with their ethnicity.
+Common ethnic nose issues that can be improved with rhinoplasty include but are not limited to over projected nose, dorsal hump, flat nasal bridge, and bulbous tip.
+As a rhinoplasty specialist, Dr. Ho has unique training in ethnic rhinoplasty and has operated on patients of various ethnicities including patients of Asian and African descent.

 What is Revision Rhinoplasty?

-Revision rhinoplasty is an additional nasal surgery that takes place after a first rhinoplasty procedure.
-A patient may be a candidate for a revision rhinoplasty if they demonstrate a persistent or new nasal deformity or nasal breathing problem that has not improved after they have fully healed from their initial rhinoplasty procedure.
-Revision rhinoplasty is often an even more difficult procedure compared to primary rhinoplasty, and revision rhinoplasty patients are at a higher chance of requiring additional nasal procedures in the future.
-Dr. Ho is available for consultation with all patients with history of previous rhinoplasty and will devote thorough evaluation and discussion with each patient to determine whether they may be a candidate for revision rhinoplasty.
-Dr. Ho has extensive training in revision rhinoplasty including experience in harvesting and using a patient’s own ear and rib cartilage graft material to create a natural, durable nose with a functional and aesthetically pleasing long-term outcome.
+Revision rhinoplasty is a type of procedure performed on patients with history of one or more previous rhinoplasty surgeries.
+A patient may qualify for a revision rhinoplasty if they demonstrate a persistent or new nasal deformity or nasal breathing issue from their previous rhinoplasty.
+Revision rhinoplasty is usually an even more difficult procedure compared to primary rhinoplasty, and revision rhinoplasty patients are at higher probability of needing additional future nasal procedures.
+Dr. Ho has extensive training in revision rhinoplasty including experience with ear and rib cartilage grafts to create natural, durable noses that are both look aesthetically pleasing and breathe well for the long term.